jeremymeng/azure-sdk-for-js/packages/@azure/storage/for-review-only/storage-api-proposals.md

   constructor(url: string, credentialOrPipeline: Credential | Pipeline, pipelineOptions?: INewPipelineOptions)
   ```

-  - If the second argument is of type `Credential`, a default pipeline is
+  - If the second argument is of type `Credential` or `undefined`, a default
-    created with the credential and the pipeline options then used to create the
+    pipeline instance is created with the credential (AnonymousCredential in the
-    instance.
+    `undefined` case) and the pipeline options are used to create the instance.
   - otherwise, the instance is created with the custom pipeline passed in and
     the third argument is ignored.